-Your guide to unique, 100% vegetarian and vegan restaurants in Orlando, including The Sanctum Cafe (pictured).
+Your guide to unique, 100% vegetarian and vegan restaurants in Orlando.

 Ethos Vegan Kitchen

 In addition to serving lunch seven days a week, they have an equally filling brunch menu available on Saturdays and Sundays.
 Between vegan takes on Canadian bacon, sausage patties and other morning favorites, even the most dedicated meat-eaters will find a lot to love.
-Ethos is in Winter Park, about 15 minutes northeast of downtown Orlando.
+Ethos is in Winter Park, about 25 minutes from our main tourism districts.

-Leguminati is an all-vegan counter-service restaurant that’s part of the Hourglass Social House — a gorgeous gas-station conversion in the heart of Orlando’s Hourglass District, about 10 minutes southeast of downtown.
+Leguminati is an all-vegan counter-service restaurant that’s part of the Hourglass Social House — a gorgeous gas-station conversion in the heart of Orlando’s Curry Ford West District, about 10 minutes southeast of downtown.
 Although the menu is limited, it’s packed with flavor thanks to plant-based sandwiches, wraps, bagels, salads and even nachos.

 Market on South